 The short answer is yes, we do perform at weddings.
-We actually get asked to do dozens every year, BUT, we have been limiting our wedding performances to only a couple a season because summer time is festival season for us so depending on the date of the wedding, the future bride & groom might have to come up with an unusually thick stack of c-notes to get us away from the fests.
+We actually get asked to do dozens every year, BUT, we limit our wedding performances to only a couple a season because summer time is festival season for us so depending on the date of the wedding, the future bride & groom might have to come up with an unusually thick stack of c-notes to get us away from the fests.
 At the end of the day though, we’d still end up costing less than the big wedding bands in Chicago, and we’ll definitely send guests home with more memories!
 Our band is also owned by someone who owns a huge, award-winning event & wedding planning company, so we kiiiinda know what makes for a great wedding…and a great wedding band.

-The real irony is that traditional wedding bands and orchestras these days are starting to play a lot of current hip hop and R&B like Beyonce, Rihanna and Kanye West, which has way worse lyrics than anything we do.
+The real irony is that traditional wedding bands and orchestras these days are now playing more current hip hop and R&B like Beyonce, Rihanna and Kanye West, which has way worse lyrics than anything we do.
 I mean who are we kidding when wedding bands play Cee Lo Green’s “F*ck You” by replacing “F*ck” with “Forget”?
-Is Kings of Leon’s “Sex on Fire” or Nelly’s “Hot in Herre” or Katy Perry’s “I Kissed a Girl” any more appropriate than Rump Shaker or Da Dip?
-The lyrics of current wedding reception hits make the lyrics in Let’s Talk About Sex seem like a Disney song.
+Is Kings of Leon’s “Sex on Fire” or Katy Perry’s “I Kissed a Girl” any more appropriate than Rump Shaker or Da Dip?
+The lyrics of some current wedding reception hits make the lyrics in Let’s Talk About Sex seem like a Disney song.

 When Too White Crew performs at weddings, we have a DJ start the night with the typical music young couples need to appease their older relatives and to perform all the traditional events like introductions, the couple’s first dance, father/daughter dance, etc. but then when it’s time to kick it into high gear later in the night, TWC bum rushes the stage so your guests can brush off their best running man, cabbage patch and the worm.
-Please note that we do not reimburse for pulled hamstrings or other breakdance-related injuries.

 Feel free to view our song list, but do so with the understanding that it’s our master list — not a master of list of songs that we would play at a WEDDING, so when you see “Because I Got High” or “Boom I “%$&*ed” Your Boyfriend” you don’t need to worry about us slipping those (and others) into your wedding day.
-We also do a very different show at weddings than we do in a club: 1) There’s no swearing — even suggested phrases get altered, 2) we begin with all the innocuous, mainstream hip hop anthems so that the Baby Got Back’s and the Gin & Juice’s are late in the night (if you even want them at all) 3) we put a governor on the Fly Girls’ hip movements 4) we are extra fly, all-white warm up suits and all the girls’ stomachs are covered (that is, unless you want the half shirts!) and 5) we perform in and out of the DJ as needed to be sure the dance floor remains packed.
+We also do a very different show at weddings than we do in a club: 1) There’s no swearing — even suggested phrases get altered, 2) we begin with all the innocuous, mainstream hip hop anthems so that the Gangster’s Paradise and the Gin & Juice’s are late in the night (if you even want them at all) 3) we put a governor on the Fly Girls’ hip movements 4) we all wear extra fly, black & white warm up suits and all the girls’ stomachs are covered (that is, unless you want the half shirts!) and 5) we perform in and out of the DJ as needed to be sure the dance floor remains packed.
 We’re not divas, so we’ll roll with the vibe of the party.
 There’s no “45 min on, 15 min off” mentality in dealing with TWC.

 So whoomp there it is.
 Are we a wedding band?
 Heeeal naw.
 Do we rock at weddings though?
 Does Warren G regulate?